-As variable collection, universe, or categories are altered, the variable name will be appended with "Myy" to indicate in which year the alterations took place.
+As variable collection, universe, or categories are altered, the variable name will be appended with "\Myy" to indicate in which year the alterations took place.
 Details about these alterations can be found throughout this document.

-2.4.1 Variable - Source Crosswalk
+2.4.1 General

-Variables were derived from the HC survey questionnaire or from the CAPI.
-The source of each variable is identified in Section D, Variable-Source Crosswalk in one of four ways:
+Variables on this file were derived from the HC questionnaire itself, derived from the MPC data collection instrument, derived from CAPI, or assigned in sampling.
+The source of each variable is identified in Section D "Variable - Source Crosswalk" in one of four ways:

-- 1. Variables derived from CAPI or assigned in sampling are so indicated as "CAPI derived" or "Assigned in sampling," respectively; - 2.
-Variables which come from one or more specific questions have those questionnaire sections and question numbers indicated in the "Source" column; questionnaire sections are identified as: - FF Flat Fee section - DN Dental Event section - CP Charge Payment section - 3.
+- 1. Variables derived from CAPI or assigned in sampling are indicated as "CAPI derived" or "Assigned in sampling," respectively; - 2.
+Variables which come from one or more specific questions have those questionnaire sections and question numbers indicated in the "Source" column; questionnaire sections are identified as: - HS Hospital Stays section - FF Flat Fee section - CP Charge Payment section - 3.
 Variables constructed from multiple questions using complex algorithms are labeled "Constructed" in the "Source" column; and - 4.
 Variables that have been edited or imputed are so indicated.